-To take advantage of S-Docs with custom objects you will need to complete the following Salesforce configuration steps (click to scroll down to a specific step):
+To take advantage of S-Docs with custom objects, you will need to complete the following Salesforce configuration steps, which are explained in detail below (click to scroll down to a specific step):

-- Add “ChangeToYourCustomObj__c” as an available picklist value for your S-Docs Templates.
+- Add “CustomObj__c” as an available picklist value for your S-Docs Templates.

-- Create a lookup field named “ChangeToYourCustomObj__c” (note the two underscores) on the SDoc Relationship object - this allows S-Docs records to be linked to your custom object records.
+- Create a lookup field named “CustomObj__c” (note the two underscores) on the SDoc Relationship object - this allows S-Docs records to be linked to your custom object records.

 - Create an S-Docs button and place it on your CustomObject’s page layout – this enables users to initiate the document generation process.